 - Name to be published for presenter on website, schedule, and program.
 While we ask for some personal information to allow our registrar to confirm your status as a registered attendee, we know you might want to use a different name for your presentation, whether that’s a pseudonym, an online handle, or a formal name that you use professionally.
 (Please note that we drop titles on our schedule and with presentation summaries, but you’re welcome to note titles and professional credentials in your biography.)
 The “name to be published” will be the name we show to the vetting board, programming volunteers, and other attendees.

 - If you are starting a proposal for a group of pre-empaneled papers, you’ll need the email addresses of the other presenters.
-You won’t give us the names or biographies of your other presenters; we’ll send them an email request for that information.
-Your other presenters will need to respond to the information request email for your pre-empaneled papers to be considered, so please let your co-presenters know that this email is on the way and ask them to reply promptly.
+You won’t give us the names, biographies, or abstracts of your other presenters; we’ll send them an email request for that information.
+Your other presenters will need to respond to the information request email for your pre-empaneled papers to be considered, so please let your co-presenters know that this email is on the way and ask them to reply no later than the programming submission deadline.
 As with the rest of your information, presenters’ emails must be provided before your proposal is reviewed; you can’t submit a panel of papers and find other presenters only after (or if) the panel is approved.
-(Also, a co-presenter, rather than a moderator, can be the one to submit the proposal, but it’s probably easiest all around if the moderator takes care of this task and becomes the point of contact.)
+Also, please note that the presenter submitting the initial proposal will be the de facto moderator and point of contract for the pre-empaneled papers.

 Proposal Information to Gather